 I've been working with the Goldeneye Source team for over six years now.
 When I joined the team, I was a complete noob straight out of high school.
-I was an arrogant genius child that thought way too highly of himself.
 I gained many skills at a very young age, and that caught peoples' attention.
 I had universities offering me scholarships before I even entered high school.
 But man, the music I made back in 8th grade... was bad.
 So, so bad.

 Next up was EnigmaComplex.
 It was a total conversion single player campaign with a suspenseful storyline.
 This was my first time doing epic, cinematic music.
-It turned out pretty decent once I acquired the proper sound libraries.
 You can tell I didn't know anything about mixing, but the music was still not bad.
 The mod itself, however, withered away just as quickly as it started.
-I then applied to Dreamscape: Pin Point Blank, since it was the most awesome mod concept out at the time.
-The programmer was brilliant as hell; he hacked all sorts of new shaders and shit into the engine specifically for the mod.
-In terms of music, modesty aside, I absolutely KILLED it.
+I then applied to Dreamscape: Pin Point Blank.
+The programmer was brilliant as hell; he hacked new shaders into the engine specifically for the mod.
 I still, to this day, consider the music I wrote for Dreamscape to be the best I've ever done.
-It's not very well produced, but the complexity behind the melodies and themes have been praised by music professors at Yale.
-Dreamscape would have been my Mona Lisa.
-Damn shame it vanished as well.
+Dreamscape would have been my Mona Lisa, but it vanished as well.

 In between EnigmaComplex and Dreamscape, I somehow managed to convince Nickster to make me the lead audio developer for GoldenEye: Source.
 I seriously tear up when I think about him now.
 He was a great guy that really put a lot of faith in me that, quite honestly, was probably misplaced.
 I was 17 at the time.
 I knew nothing of proper production, but I could make a catchy, albeit simple tune in Reason.
 But hell, look at us now.
 We have the biggest, coolest soundtrack ANY MOD HAS EVER HAD.
 And it's not even over yet...